-Based on my 20 years of experience as a nurse these bp monitors are:
+Based on my 20 years of experience as a diabetes educator, registered nurse, and after seeing tens and thousands of patients with blood pressure problems these blood pressure monitors are:

 - Most Accurate

 - Doctors and Experts Recommended

 Top 6 Blood Pressure Monitors

 Simply put, a blood pressure monitor is any device used to check blood pressure accurately.

 Blood pressure monitors can differ slightly in how they function but most cuffs will be placed around the upper part of one arm.
 The cuff will inflate quickly, then slowly release pressure from the cuff to measure the blood pressure.

 The systolic number is the top number on a blood pressure measurement.
 Less than 120 mm Hg is considered normal.
 This number represents how hard is the blood being pushed when the heart is in the process of pumping.
 The diastolic number (or the bottom number) measures how hard the blood pushes between heartbeats while the heart is relaxed.
 A normal diastolic number is less than 80 mm Hg.

 We’ve compiled a list of the best home blood pressure monitoring systems.
 These blood pressure monitors have been tested in the field, at multiple community blood pressure screenings.
 As a registered nurse, I can personally vouch for each model reviewed.
 In addition, patients on home health visits have also vouched for these home blood pressure monitoring devices.